foosel/netconnectd/README.md

 ### Prepare the system

-Install the hostapd, dnsmasq and logrotate packages:
+Install the hostapd, dnsmasq, logrotate and rfkill packages:

     sudo apt-get install hostapd dnsmasq logrotate rfkill

 ----

-**Note for people updating**: Netconnectd now depends on the ``rfkill`` tool to be installed on the target system as well, the above installation instructions have since been updated to reflect this.
+**Note for people updating**: Netconnectd now depends on the ``rfkill`` tool to be installed on the target system as well, the above package installation instructions have since been updated to reflect this.

 ----